Sacred Heart Elementary School

 The following expectations shall exist at Sacred Heart:

 Staff or Students will not distribute, hold lighted tobacco, smoke or use tobacco products while under school or district work site jurisdiction, or at any time while on school field trips, competitive events, extra-curricular activities, or any other school-related activity.
-Violations of the Tobacco Control Act shall result in discipline.
+Violations of the Tobacco and Vapour Products Control Act shall result in discipline.

 Anaphylaxis is a severe, life-threatening reaction to an allergen (a substance that causes allergy).
 Reactions are often rapid, occurring within seconds of exposure, and in some cases to only microscopic amounts of the allergen.